Josephine Mutzenbacher: Translations

 There are several English translations of Josefine Mutzenbacher, some of which, however, are pirated editions of each other.
 Until 2018, all the English translations were missing the original publisher's introduction.

 When checked against the German text, the translations differ, and the original chapter and paragraph division is usually not followed, except for the 2018 edition.
 The original novel is divided only in two long chapters, but most translated editions disrupt the text, each in their own way, into 20–30 chapters, sometimes with added chapter titles.

 The 1973 edition, Oh!
 Oh!
 Josephine, claims to be "uncensored and uncut", but actually it is incomplete and censored, e.g., obfuscating references to anal intercourse.
 All these issues are replicated in the 1975 Finnish translation which is made via this English edition.

 The first anonymous English translation from 1931 is abridged and leaves part of the sentences untranslated; the 1967 translation by Rudolf Schleifer, however, contains large inauthentic expansions, as shown in the following comparison:

+Reception

+Kathryn Schulz of The New Yorker stated that in the novel's era, the main character's "unapologetic embrace of her career" was the bulk of the negative reception, while in 2022, "what is most shocking about the book is Josefine’s youth."

+Analysis

+According to Schulz, multiple academics tried to compare Josephine Mutzenbacher and Bambi.
+Shulz argued that trying to find similarities would be a "strained" act.